Kihumba/private-/Phase-2/Mid-Level Developer/Curriculum/04 - Seeks & Requests Feedback/README.md

 **Skill Description**
 ----------
-The Fellow seeks & requests feedback and responds in a structured and systematic way (e.g., taking feedback and creating S.M.A.R.T. goals)
+The Fellow seeks & requests feedback and responds in a structured and systematic way

 **Output**